 - Selling goods and assets

 It is a fraudulent act to sell the assets of an old company at a price lower than their market value.
-When the business is in distress, a quick sale of assets can be carried out at a discounted price.
+However, a quick sale of assets can be carried out at a discounted price when the business is in distress.

 It’s crucial that the business sale is legitimate, as creditors can later argue against the sale of assets at a discounted price in Court.